oscarplatoon/Sudoku/README.md

 ### Release 1: Code!
 This first iteration might not solve every possible Sudoku board.
 This means it would finish when it can no longer make a choice and "give up."
 We'll create the fully-featured version in the next release.

-You'll want to learn how to read CSV files so that you can import the `sample_ruduku_board_inputs.csv` [here](https://www.sitepoint.com/guide-ruby-csv-library-part/)

 **When you're done with release 1, make sure you commit your changes to have a reference point before jumping to release 2**